|

 C++ generally delivers the best raw speed, making it ideal for performance-critical motion control.
 RapidCode.NET (C# or VB.NET) and RapidCode Python are thinner wrappers over the C++ library, offering simpler development at the cost of a small performance penalty.

-In all platforms, RapidCode communicates over shared memory with the RMP firmware, ensuring extremely fast API calls.
-Even in C#, which is wrapped over the C++ API, reading values typically takes around 300 nanoseconds, only marginally slower than C++ calls, which may be a few nanoseconds faster in practice.
+Using RapidCode directly on the PC running RMP provides the best performance, since it operates directly on the RMP firmware's shared memory.
+Even in C#, which is wrapped over the C++ API, reading values typically takes around 300 nanoseconds, only marginally slower than C++ calls.

 On an RTOS (e.g., Linux real-time threads, INtime), synchronization mechanisms introduce overhead but enable deterministic execution.
 Hence, while real-time threads may run slower, they ensure consistent timing.